House of Representatives of the Philippines: Speaker

 The speaker is the head of the House of Representatives.
 He presides over the session; decides on all questions of order, subject to appeal by any member; signs all acts, resolutions, memorials, writs, warrants, and subpoenas issued by or upon order of the House; appoints, suspends, dismisses, or disciplines House personnel; and exercise administrative functions.

 The speaker is elected by a majority of all the members of the House, including vacant seats.
 The speaker is traditionally elected at the convening of each congress.
 Before a speaker is elected, the House secretary general sits as the presiding officer until a speaker is elected.
 Compared to the Senate president, the unseating of an incumbent speaker is rarer.

-The incumbent speaker of the House is representative Bojie Dy since September 17, 2025 following the resignation of former speaker Martin Romualdez.
+The incumbent speaker of the House is representative Bojie Dy, since September 17, 2025, following the resignation of former speaker Martin Romualdez.

 Deputy speakers

-There was a position of speaker pro tempore for congresses prior the reorganization of the officers of the House of Representatives during the 10th Congress in 1995.
+There was a position of speaker pro tempore for Congresses prior the reorganization of the officers of the House of Representatives during the 10th Congress in 1995.
 The speaker pro tempore was the next highest position in the House after the speaker.

 The position was replaced by deputy speakers in 1995.
 Originally, there was one deputy speaker for each island group of Luzon, Visayas and Mindanao.
 In the 15th Congress starting in 2010, all six deputy speakers are "at-large".
 In the 16th Congress, the deputy speakers represent the chamber at-large.
 Starting in the 17th Congress, each region is represented by a deputy speaker, with additional deputy speakers from the party-list ranks.

 The deputy speakers perform the speaker's role when the speaker is absent.
 In case in the resignation of the speaker, the deputy speakers shall elect from among themselves an acting speaker, until a speaker is elected.

-The current deputy speakers are representatives Ferdinand Hernandez of South Cotabato (who is also the senior deputy speaker), Janette Garin of Iloilo, Yasser Balindong of Lanao del Sur, Paolo Ortega of La Union, Jay Khonghun of Zambales, Kristine Singson-Meehan of Ilocos Sur, Ronaldo Puno of Antipolo City, Ferjenel Biron of Iloilo, Raymond Mendoza of the TUCP party-list, Yevgeny Emano of Misamis Oriental, and David Suarez of Quezon.
+The current deputy speakers are representatives Dinand Hernandez of South Cotabato (who is also the senior deputy speaker), Janette Garin of Iloilo, Yasser Balindong of Lanao del Sur, Paolo Ortega of La Union, Jay Khonghun of Zambales, Ronaldo Puno of Antipolo City, Ferjenel Biron of Iloilo, Raymond Mendoza of the TUCP party-list, Yevgeny Emano of Misamis Oriental, David Suarez of Quezon, Maria Rachel Arenas of Pangasinan, Duke Frasco of Cebu, Albee Benitez of Bacolod, and Mercedes Alvarez–Lansang of Negros Occidental.

 Majority floor leader

-The majority leader, aside from being the spokesman of the majority party, is to direct the deliberations on the floor.
+The majority leader, aside from being the spokesman of the majority bloc, is to direct the deliberations on the floor.
 The majority leader is also concurrently the chairman of the Committee on Rules.
-The majority leader is elected in a party caucus of the ruling majority party.
+The majority leader is elected in a party caucus of the ruling majority party or coalition of parties forming the majority bloc.

-The incumbent House majority leader is representative Sandro Marcos (PFP) from Ilocos Norte's first congressional district.
+The incumbent House majority leader is representative Sandro Marcos (PFP) from Ilocos Norte's 1st congressional district.